mattluongo/mattluongo.github.io/_pages/about.md

 I study large-scale climate dynamics with an emphasis on atmospheric and oceanic energy transport and coupled ocean-atmosphere feedbacks.
 Check out my research page for details on recent studies.

 I graduated from Harvard in 2017 with a joint degree in Earth & Planetary Sciences and Environmental Engineering.
 Before graduate school, I spent two years working as both a utility consultant and a research assistant for a land trust.
 In my free time you can find me exploring California's natural spaces or catching live music.

+Feel free to shoot me an email at mluongo@ucsd.edu.